xipki/xipki/README.md

   - Embedded client to send OCSP request

 - Key Tool (for both PKCS#12 and PKCS#11 tokens)
-  - Generation of keypairs and self-signed certificates of RSA, EC and DSA in token
+  - Generating keypairs and self-signed certificates of RSA, EC and DSA in token
-  - Deletation of keypairs and certificates from token
+  - Deleting keypairs and certificates from token
-  - Update of certificates in token
+  - Updating certificates in token
-  - Generation of PKCS#10 request
+  - Generating PKCS#10 request
-  - Export of certificate from token
+  - Exporting certificate from token

 - For both CA and OCSP Responder
   - Support of PKCS#12 and JKS keystore